cfengine/documentation/manuals.markdown

 ### Ready to Start?

-If you are impatient to [get started](gettings-started.html) writing promises, now might be a good time to take a break from concepts and try out your first promises.
-You can study the [examples](examples.html) and look things up in the [reference](reference.html) as you go along.
+If you are impatient to [get started][Getting Started] writing promises, now might be a good time to take a break from concepts and try out your first promises.
+You can study the [examples][Examples] and look things up in the [reference][Reference] as you go along.

-If you want a solid foundation for your use of CFEngine, continue reading to understand the [design](manuals-design.html) and [language concepts](manuals-language-concepts.html) of CFEngine.
+If you want a solid foundation for your use of CFEngine, continue reading to understand the [design][Design] and [language concepts][Language Concepts] of CFEngine.